 Much has been written about why this legislation is critically important—maybe even existential—for our democracy.
 While the 2020 election was secure from foreign interference or other manipulation, it did not “go smoothly” for all—rather Black and Brown voters persevered through needless obstacles to turn out in powerful ways.
 Now, an aggressive rash of anti-voter laws and legislation across the country is targeting the exact mechanisms Black and Brown communities used to make their voices heard—vote by mail, early voting, encouragement to stay on long lines, and more.

 Legislation to protect the franchise, such as the Freedom to Vote: John R. Lewis Act, is desperately needed.
 This bill would restore vital protections of the Voting Rights Act and set minimum standards for federal elections.
 It is imperative that the Senate immediately act to pass critical voting rights legislation—staying focused on this issue and pushing past any obstacle.
-The redistricting process is already more than halfway complete, and the 2022 midterms are here.
 There is no time to waste.

 The FTV: JRLA restores the requirement for jurisdictions with a long history of voting discrimination to “pre-clear” future changes to their voting rules.
 But first the Department of Justice (DOJ) must conduct a careful assessment of past voting violations over 25 years to determine which states and localities are subject to this requirement and publish these decisions in the Federal Register.
 This could take several months.